slawinski/developers-brew/README.md

 SET DEBUG=express-locallibrary-tutorial:* & npm start
 http://localhost:3000/
 ```
-I decided to use Sass preprocessor and Handlebars as template engine.
+I decided to use Sass as the CSS preprocessor and Handlebars as the template engine.
 Don't ask me why, they just happened to caugh my eye first and I just stuck with them.

 ### Item number two - The task runner